Jbleezy/BO1-Reimagined/README.md

 * Removed on Nacht, Verruckt, and Shi No Numa

 #### P.E.S.
-* Added BO3 model and animations
+* Added Black Ops 3 model and animations
 * Players now only lose their helmet when taking different equipment
 * Fixed a bug where players were able to get no weapon in their hand by pressing the P.E.S. helmet button repeatedly
 * Changed name from "P.E.S" to "P.E.S."